Sup3rMario/Dashboard-card-Samsung-washer-dryer/README.md

 You must have connected the Samsung washing machine via the "SmartThings" integration.

 ## Preparation
-You need three entities (since my HA is installed in German, the entities are in German; please check the attached image)
+You need three entities from the "SmartThings" integration. (since my HA is installed in German, the entities are in German; please check the attached image)
   - a.)
 Stromversorgung =>  binary_sensor.waschmaschine_stromversorgung ... (this only displays the card when the washing machine is turned on)
   - b.)
 Vorgangsstatus  =>  sensor.waschmaschine_vorgangsstatus ... (this displays the respective icon for the washing machine's status)
   - c.)
 Fertigstellungszeit =>  sensor.waschmaschine_fertigstellungszeit ... (this is how the template calculates and formats the remaining time for display on the card)